chapmancbVCU/chappy-php/docs/console.md

 }
 ```

 Since we need to name this file we grab the argument provided when running the command in the console.
-Next we make sure the command line interface is being used.
 The writeFile function contains the following arguments:
 1. $path - Where the file will be written
 2. $content - The contents of the file to be created
 3. $name The name of the file, class, or other relevant information.